For Immediate Release

 Renowned Conductors to Lead

-670 of the Nation’s Top Student Musicians to Perform in Four Ensembles in Nashville, TN on Oct.
-28
+670 of the Nation’s Top Student Musicians to Perform in Four Ensembles in Grapevine, TX, on Nov.
+13

 RESTON, VA.
-(March 25, 2015) –The National Association for Music Education’s (NAfME) premier national honor ensembles will be led by four award-winning conductors.
+(March 30, 2016) –The National Association for Music Education’s (NAfME) premier national honor ensembles will be led by four award-winning conductors.
 The nation’s most elite high school musicians will vie for the opportunity to rehearse and perform in a one-of-a-kind national honor program.
 The students must first compete at their local, district, and state level to become eligible for this honor.
-On October 28, during the 2015 NAfME National In-Service Conference, these exceptional young musicians will gather in Nashville, Tennessee, to showcase their expert musicianship and perform a gala concert at the Grand Ole Opry House celebrating music education and the arts.
+On November 13, during the 2016 NAfME National In-Service Conference, these exceptional young musicians will gather in Grapevine, Texas, to showcase their expert musicianship and perform a gala concert celebrating music education and the arts.

-The Jazz Band will be led by Jazz at Lincoln Center’s Sherman Irby and Todd Stoll.
-Mr. Irby is a member of the Jazz at Lincoln Center Orchestra with Wynton Marsalis.
-Sherman, along with most members of the orchestra, has arranged much of the vast library of music that they have performed over the last eight years.
-He has also been commissioned to compose new works, including Twilight Sounds, and his Dante-inspired balled, Inferno.
-He has served as Artist-in-Residence for Jazz Camp West, and instructor for the Monterey Jazz Festival Band Camp.
-He is also a former board member for CubaNOLA Collective.
+The Jazz Band will be led by Jazz at Lincoln Center’s Todd Stoll and a soon-to-be announced special guest conductor.
 Mr. Stoll has more than 25 years of experience as an advocate, performer, educator, and promoter of great jazz music.
 His performance experiences are wide-ranging from clubs to international concert venues, big bands to symphony orchestras.
 He serves as Vice President of Education for JALC overseeing programs that touch millions of people from infants to the elderly.
-Jazz at Lincoln Center is the sponsor of the 2015 All-National Honor Jazz Band.
+Jazz at Lincoln Center is the sponsor of the 2016 All-National Honor Jazz Band.

 Jazz at Lincoln Center The mission of Jazz at Lincoln Center is to entertain, enrich and expand a global community for Jazz through performance, education and advocacy.
 We believe Jazz is a metaphor for Democracy.
 Because jazz is improvisational, it celebrates personal freedom and encourages individual expression.
 Because jazz is swinging, it dedicates that freedom to finding and maintaining common ground with others.
 Because jazz is rooted in the blues, it inspires us to face adversity with persistent optimism.